Estimated reading time: 22 minutes

 Homer & Kachemak Bay

 At the southern tip of the Kenai Peninsula lies Homer, often called the “Halibut Fishing Capital of the World.”
 The town’s charm lies in its coastal views where mountains meet the sea.
-The iconic Homer Spit – a narrow strip of land extending 4.5 miles into Kachemak Bay – offers visitors unique local shops, art galleries, and beachside trails.
+The iconic Homer Spit, a narrow strip of land extending 4.5 miles into Kachemak Bay, offers visitors unique local shops, art galleries, and beachside trails.

-Homer serves as a gateway to Kachemak Bay State Park, a pristine wilderness accessible only by boat or plane.
+Homer serves as a gateway to Kachemak Bay State Park, a untouched wilderness accessible only by boat or plane.
 Here, visitors can hike through alpine meadows, kayak along protected coves, and observe wildlife like sea otters, seals, and bald eagles against a backdrop of glaciers and mountains.

 Palmer & Hatcher Pass